moq-wg/moq-transport/draft-ietf-moq-transport.md

 A filter type other than the above MUST be treated as error.

+If a subscriber wants to subscribe to Objects both before and after the Latest Object, it can send a SUBSCRIBE for the Latest Object followed by a SUBSCRIBE of type AbsoluteStart.
+Depending upon the application, one might want to send both SUBSCRIBEs at the same time or wait for the first to return before sending the second.

 ### SUBSCRIBE Format
 A subscriber issues a SUBSCRIBE to a publisher to request a track.